ultimatemovers/omnia/about.md

     quality has shaped the oyster culture and made his brand renowned for its Claire de Lune, Moonlight Kiss and Rusty Wire oysters.
 - title: 'Jones Potatoes '
-  text: "– Led by Gordon Jones, Jones Potatoes have been growers for four generations.
+  text: 'Led by Gordon Jones, Jones Potatoes have been growers for four generations.
-    During this time, they developed a remarkable quality of seed and soil and have secured their place as the favourite potato farm among Victorian foodies. "
+    During this time, they developed a remarkable quality of seed and soil and have secured their place as the favourite potato farm among Victorian foodies. '
 - title: ''
   text: ''
 - title: ''